hari255/Statistical-Analysis/README.md

 # 4. Discriminant Analysis

-Discriminant analysis is a statistical technique used in data analysis and machine learning to classify observations into different groups based on their characteristics or features.
+Discriminant analysis is a statistical technique used in `Data analysis` and `Machine learning` to classify observations into different groups based on their characteristics or features.

 Discriminant analysis is used when we have data with known categories (like types of fruits) and want to develop a method to classify new observations into these categories based on their features (like color, size, and shape).
 It helps us discover the important characteristics that differentiate between different groups, making it easier to classify new data.